Upcoming Member-Only Webinar

 As the second quarter of 2021 comes to a close, a check-in on Congress, the direction of legislation, funding, bills and regulatory efforts could set the stage for the remainder of 2021 as the U.S. prepares to enter another election cycle.

-Vanessa Leiby is the executive director for the Water & Wastewater Equipment Manufacturers Association.
+Vanessa Leiby was the executive director for the Water & Wastewater Equipment Manufacturers Association.
 Leiby has decades of experience working with legislators in Washington on water issues from both the utility and manufacturer perspectives and in this interview, she shares some of her insights on trends on Capitol Hill.
 She discusses the barriers for getting bills passed, how political tactics and strategy can muddy the waters to push things through, and what her top three takeaways are from following water issues in Washington in the first half of 2021.

 - Intro: (0:00)